Poojag30/Basic-Csharp-Projects/README.md

  **3.Currency Converter** : This program converts a given amount in USD to either Euro, British Pound, or Indian Rupee based on the user's choice.

  **4.Todo List** : This code provides a basic console-based interface for managing a todo list.
 It allows users to add tasks to a list and then list all the tasks.

+ **5.BMI Calculator** : This program first prompts the user to enter their weight and height.
+It then calculates the BMI and displays the result along with an interpretation of the BMI category.